 It all may have started to change when the Lab introduced the first houseboats in Bellisseria, the continent created this year for the new Linden Homes (and to which Gaim may work as a starting point if one is interested to explore it).
 The continent also has traditional homes, as LL calls them, but it was the houseboats that caused a buzz among a number of residents and that were the first ones to become unavailable.
 Of course, it has to do with the fact that they give their owners access to navigable waters.
 In exchange, they tend to be simpler, in terms of their interior design, and more exposed than the traditional inland houses.

-The exposure and the proximity of the houseboats to one another may have contributed to the fact that Bellisseria has witnessed the rise of a number of associations of residents, newspapers (or blogs) and community events.
-Maybe even the houseboats internal simplicity is another element that helps people to leave their cocoons and go out there, creating opportunities for neighbors to meet.
-And here’s where things start to get interesting for the purposes of this blog post.
+The exposure and the proximity of the houseboats to one another may have contributed to the fact that Bellisseria has witnessed the rise of a number of residents’ associations, newspapers (or blogs) and community events.
+Maybe even the houseboats’ internal simplicity helps people to leave their cocoons and go out there, creating opportunities for neighbors to meet.
+And here’s where things start to get interesting for the purposes of this post.

-Trailer homes are actually simpler than houseboats in terms of interior design.
-Even if both are made as single-room living units, houseboats may be internally divided: it is possible to add a wall in some cases or to create different areas with the help of decoration and furniture.
+Trailer homes are simpler than houseboats in their interior design.
+Even if both are made as single-room living units, houseboats may be internally divided: it is possible to add a wall in some cases or to create different areas with the help of decoration.
 Trailers, in turn, are smaller and more difficult to be internally divided, especially in SL.
 Of course, it will all depend on how the Lab will establish the parcels in which the trailer homes will be placed, but it’s possible that most residents who chose that option will devote themselves more to outdoor decoration than to furnishing their dwellings.

 If the new trailer areas planned by the Lab are built as the one that the company is showing in the preview sims, neighbors will be just there, close to us when we go outdoors – and trailers will probably favor the occupation of outdoor areas and people’s engagement in outdoor activities.
 Unlike houseboats, trailer homes don’t call attention for giving their owners access to navigable water.
 Because of that, we can actually risk to say that trailers’ main attraction is actually the idea that we can sit outside, do things around our living units without being contained by walls – and this model of occupying the space makes it easier for residents to interact among themselves.